-We are still in the middle of an unprecedented, wordwide crisis situation.
+We are still feeling the effects of an unprecedented, wordwide crisis situation.
 A pandemic on a scale we haven’t seen since the Spanish influenza of 1918.
 But the world today is very different from a hundred years ago.
 In today’s world, where businesses operate both online and offline, what will happen?
 Will one channel prevail, or does that depend on the industry?

 Offline stores are facing a sharp decline.
 Brick-and-mortar stores, cafes, bars and restaurants and entertainment venues were hit hard.
 Shopping streets had been growing emptier since the start of the epidemic, so many stores decided to close voluntarily to save on running costs.
 Bars, restaurants, theatres and cinemas were forced to close by the authorities.
-Although shops are opening again, with added safety and hygiene measures and restricted opening times, it will be impossible to make good on several months loss of turnover.
-Supermarkets and home improvement stores are the exception, they are reporting record sales.
+Although shops eventually opened again, at first with added safety and hygiene measures and restricted opening times, it will be impossible to make good on many months loss of turnover during several lockdowns.
+Supermarkets and home improvement stores may be the exception, as they reported record sales.

 Online and offline: the best of both worlds.
 Brands with a solid online and offline presence, are able to take full advantage of both channels.
 For instance with click-and-collect.
 Because of the pressure on delivery services, it may be quicker and more practical to have customers collect their orders in a local store.
 On the other hand: die-hard fans of visiting real stores, might now be more inclined to switch to online shopping with their trusted supplier.
 The rise in sales for supermarkets, electronics and home improvement materials and tools happened both online and offline.
-Household goods chains like Blokker reported a huge rise in online sales, but their stores remained open as well.
+Household goods chains like Blokker reported a huge rise in online sales.

 Will consumer behaviour change forever?